RealismusModding/realismusmodding.github.io/mods/seasons19/manual/overview.md

 ## Seasons 19 manual

 <div class="alert alert-warning" role="alert">
-    <strong>Warning:</strong> The manual is being updated.
-It currently only contains information for preparing maps for Seasons 19.
+    <strong>Warning:</strong> The manual is still being updated.
+It contains most information regarding Seasons 19.
+We will continue updating the manual.
 </div>

 Find additional information about Seasons gameplay and features in this manual.
 In case you notice any missing or erroneous information in this manual please contact us.